 CINCINNATI - Many kids and families who count on city swimming pools for summer fun are going to be disappointed.

-The Cincinnati Recreation Commission will be able to open just seven of its 24 pools, CRC Director Daniel Betts announced Thursday at Mayor John Cranley's COVID-19 briefing.
+The Cincinnati Recreation Commission opens seven of its 24 pools on Monday, CRC Director Daniel Betts announced at one of Mayor John Cranley's COVID-19 briefings in May.

 Betts blamed a shortage of available lifeguards but added CRC is seeking more in hopes of eventually opening more pools.